 Looking at the numbers

-Whether you should refinance as a law school grad depends a lot on your salary, how much you owe and what you’ll end up paying on various repayment plans.
+Whether you should refinance depends a lot on your salary as a lawyer, how much you owe, and what you’ll end up paying on various repayment plans.

-It would be tough to make those payments, but living like you’re still a college student could mean paying off your loans within three to four years.
+It would be tough to make those student loan payments.
+But living like you’re still a college student could mean paying off your loans within three to four years.

 Lastly, Big Law Associates are often eligible for the best rates in refinancing.
-The key is to have 15 percent of the loan amount in assets.
-You could use REPAYE under income-driven repayment, get the federal subsidy help and then consolidate your loans.
-After that, you can refinance through First Republic and get $200 cash back through Student Loan Planner in the process.
+The key is to have 15% of the loan amount in assets.
+You could use REPAYE under Income-Driven Repayment (IDR), get the federal subsidy help and then consolidate your loans.
+After that, you can refinance get up to $1,275 cash back through Student Loan Planner® in the process.

 As a JD, you likely went to law school with a vision in mind of who you want to serve and what kind of employment you want to have.
 Where you work, the salary you have and the amount you owe and more should all be considered before you jump into refinancing.